 Gut-Brain Axis and Breathing

 Those who practice breathing deeply have noticed a difference in the way they feel.
-It relaxes you and calms your mind.
+It relaxes you and calm your mind.
 Research suggests more is happening to your physical and emotional state when you take bigger slower breaths.
 Most know that exercise and diet is what health experts recommend for digestive health but at the very core lies better breathing practices.

 Below we share more about how the digestive system influences your mood and stress and physically your diaphragm.
 We know that stress impacts your breathing patterns.
 So, if we can affect the stress with better breathing to release the diaphragm, it can lead to better digestion.
 Let’s learn more about how and what the science says behind that thought.